These are they who are hidden rocks in your love-feasts when they feast with you. Jude 1:12

 praising God, and having favor with all the people.
 And the Lord added to them day by day those that were saved.Acts 2:46-47

-This involvement continued for centuries.
-Breaking bread together, feasting on the love of God between believers is the one of the models of Original Christianity for us to follow.
+This involvement continued in the centuries after the apostles.
+Breaking bread together and feasting on the love of God between believers is one of the models of Original Christianity for us to follow.

 i.
 Pliny’s Letter to Trajan, available at http://www.earlychurchtexts.com/main/plinyy/01_pliny_letter_to_trajan.shtml